N1 highway (Philippines): Davao Region

 N1 enters Davao de Oro (formerly Compostela Valley) at Monkayo and goes through mountainous terrain as it heads south towards Tagum in Davao del Norte.
 At the boundary of Tagum and Carmen, Davao del Norte, the highway briefly splits into two as it crosses the Libuganon River.

-It enters Panabo and Davao City, where it is also known as Davao City-Panabo City Road and turns west at its intersection with N916 (R. Castillo Street) in Lanang as J.P.
-Laurel Avenue.
-It then runs through the city center of Davao, turns south, and becomes C.M.
-Recto Avenue, a one-way street carrying northbound traffic, past its intersection with N919 (Ramon Magsaysay Avenue).
-At the Bonifacio Rotunda, it turns northwest to Davao–Cotabato Road as A. Pichon Street (one-way carrying southeast-bound traffic), then southwest to Elpidio Quirino Avenue and becomes McArthur Highway at General Generoso Bridge I over Davao River, all through Davao City proper.
-It then enters Santa Cruz, Davao del Sur as it traverses its eastern coast.
+The route enters Panabo and Davao City, where it then follows the full length of the Carlos P. Garcia National Highway that bypass the city proper; at this junction, the AH26 designation departs from the N1 alignment to traverse the city proper via N916-5.
+At the southern terminus of the diversion road, N1 reunites with AH26 as it merges into the Davao-Cotabato Road, which is locally known as MacArthur Highway within Davao City.
+It then proceeds into Santa Cruz, Davao del Sur, traversing the municipality's eastern coastline but bypassing the municipal proper.

-It enters Digos, where it turns west at its intersection with N923 (Digos Diversion Road) and then south at its intersection with N75 to assume the name Digos–Makar Road, which is locally known as Rizal Avenue at the city proper, as it traverses the mountainous terrains up to General Santos.
+It enters Digos, where it turns west at its intersection with N923 (Digos Diversion Road) and then south at its intersection with N75 to assume the name Digos–Makar Road or Davao–GenSan Highway as it traverses the mountainous terrains up to General Santos.
+In the Digos city proper, it is locally known as Rizal Avenue.